colloqi/pisignage-server/README.md

 2. Once installed and Powered-ON Configure admin and media server to your local address and port using one of the below methods

    a.
+Using the webUI of the player at http://<player IP>:8000/settings

+   b.
 Connect Keyboard and press Ctrl-N or F6
       * Change config and media server to `http://[your server ip]:port` (ex: 192.168.1.30:3000, 10.50.16.110:3000)
       * Open terminal `ctrl+Alt+ t` and delete any existing _config.json and _settings.json file from `/home/pi/piSignagePro/config` directory

-  b.
+   c.
 Connect through ssh
       * Edit `/home/pi/piSignagePro/package.json` for admin and media server configuration
       * delete any existing _config.json and _settings.json file from `/home/pi/piSignagePro/config` directory

 ##Features